The Beginning of Bench

 Born and raised in London, Ontario, farming and country life has always been a passion of mine.
 After 25 years working in big cities, I knew it was time to start following my passion for farming and agriculture full time.
-My wife Erin, our 3 children and I have been part of the Twenty Valley community for years now growing grapes on our Vineland vineyards.
-I’ve always been fascinated with the influence climate and soil have on growing wine grapes.
+My wife Erin, our 3 children and I have been part of the Twenty Valley community for close to seven years, first growing grapes and now hops and apples.
+I’ve always been fascinated with the influence climate, location and soil have on growing wine grapes.
 I’m also a huge beer lover.
-So, I started wondering why only a few beers were focusing on the concept of “terroir” in their brewing processes.
-That really was my inspiration for Bench – I wanted to build a unique craft brewery that produces remarkable small batch beers in the heart of Ontario’s wine country.
+So, I started wondering why there weren’t any breweries focusing on the concept of “terroir” in their brewing processes.
+That really was my inspiration for Bench – I wanted to build a unique and rural craft brewery that produces remarkable small batch beers in the heart of Ontario’s wine country.
 I’m really proud of the team that has come together at Bench.
 We all share the same vision and dream, so my role as the “grey beard” in the group is to assist the experts and just get out of the way!
-I plan on spending a lot of my time helping out in our hops yards or working with other local farmers to source quality local ingredients for our beer.
+I plan on spending a lot of my time helping out in our hops yard and working with other local farmers to source quality local ingredients for our beer.
 I know the Twenty Valley is the perfect place for the Bench Brewing Company, and I’m excited to share our dream with you.

 I’ve always loved beer, but I started getting into craft beer in my final years at the University of Guelph.
 That’s when the bug really bit me.
 These days, I find I’m just as passionate about learning the stories of the people, places, and brewing processes behind different beers, as I am about the ingredients that go into them.
 As the Head of Sales and Marketing at Bench, my role is really just to help get the amazing beers Mark and Joe’s team make into your hands.
 I feel extremely proud to be part of the great team that’s bringing a craft brewery to Niagara’s Wine Country.
 The ability to share interesting “terroir” driven beers, like sours and barrel aged ales, with people who might not otherwise get the chance to experience them is going to be a lot of fun.
 Born and raised in Toronto, I moved to the area with my wife Andrea and our two children.
 We’ve been overwhelmed with how welcoming and supportive the community has been, and we’re really excited to be starting this new chapter of our lives.